Caterpillar Second Shift Boots in 2019? The Review

-Editorial Recommendation: Very high, mostly due to its price and constant popularity
+Editorial Recommendation: Very high, mostly for its value and constant popularity

 Remarks and Suggestions

-If you go through a thousand reviews just like we did, you will find that hard working honest people who are building the nation love CAT in the United States.
+If you go through a thousand reviews just like we did, you will notice that hard-working, honest people who are building the nation love CAT in the United States.
 Why not?
 This is the sworn overtime boot.
-Made in China, decent construction though.
+Made in China, conventional construction though.

 User, Expert and Trade Recognition

 Experts do recognize them very well.
-We’ve found a lot of recommendations all over the social media: Reddit, Facebook, Quora etc.
+We’ve found a bunch of recommendations all over the social media: Reddit, Facebook, Quora, etc.

-If you can use them for 10 to 12 months, it’s more than OK.
+If you end up using them for 10 to 12 months, it’s better than OK.

 Some used a pair for 18 months.
-CAT Second Shift are not the longest lasting ones but these are neither the crappy ones you will find for 30-50 dollars.
-Many say that these did not last for more than 6-8 months.
-The thing is, if you can do a little caretaking and if you can use more than one pair wearing every other day, they will definitely serve for 10+ months.
+CAT Second Shift is not the longest lasting ones, but these are neither the crappy ones you will get for 30-50 dollars.
+Many say that these did not last for over 6-8 months.
+The situation is if you can handle a little caretaking and if you can maintain more than one pair wearing every other day, they will definitely serve for 10+ months.

-These are comfortable than the most.
-If you want to compare, brands like Timberland, Red Wing, Keen and Wolverine are more comfortable.
-2nd Shift are not soft enough from inside?
-Maybe you need some more cushion comfort.
-Try using some gel pads, it worked.
+These are more comfortable than the most.
+If you want to compare, brands like Timberland, Red Wing, Keen, and Wolverine are more satisfying.
+2nd Shift is not soft enough from inside?
+Maybe you call for more cushion comfort.
+Try using gel pads, it worked.